vimscientist69/vapor-saas-backend-template/README.md

 # SAAS Backend Starter Template

 This is an extension of Vapor's [starter template](https://github.com/vapor/template) with added support for **user management, sending emails, analytics, error logging**... to get the backend for your (SaaS/startup/project) off the ground.
-Or if you're jsut curious about server-side Swift and Vapor, and would like to see some real code.
+Or if you're just curious about server-side Swift and Vapor, and would like to see some real code.

 ---